CorentinTh/it-tools/README.md

 ![logo](.github/logo.png)

-Aggregated set of useful tools that every developer may need once in a while.
-Available [here](https://dev.it-tools.tech).
+Useful tools for developer and people working in IT.
+[Have a look !](https://it-tools.tech).

 ## Functionalities and roadmap